esnet/gdg/website/content/en/docs/gdg/usage_guide.md

 ./bin/gdg dash clear -- Deletes all dashboards
 ```

-You can also use filtering options to list or import your daashboard by folder or by tags.
+You can also use filtering options to list or import your dashboard by folder or by tags.

 ```sh
 ./bin/gdg dash download -f myFolder